deephaven-examples/lunch-n-learn/copilot/README.md

 - Copilot is not a replacement for writing unit tests.
 It can generate unit tests for you, but it is not a replacement for writing your own unit tests.
 It is important to review the unit tests that Copilot generates, and make sure they are doing what you expect them to do.
 - Copilot can make mistakes.
 It is possible for it to generate code that may look correct, but is actually incorrect.
 It is important to review the code that Copilot generates, and make sure it is doing what you expect it to do.
 - Copilot Chat can only answer questions about code that it has seen before.
 If you ask it a question about code that it has not seen before, it will not be able to answer your question.
 It also will not be able to identify architectural issues.
+- Copilot is not a mindreader.
+Sometimes suggestions with the ghost text will be the wrong thing and can be distracting.
+You can disable this by setting `editor.suggest.showGhostText` to `false` in your settings.

 ## Resources